 Together we will delve into the politics, food, graffiti, social reality and of course the brothels of the port city.
 This tour of world heritage sight Valparaiso, is designed to show you the city’s “other side”.
 This side is home to artist studios, jail houses, cementeries and it´s street art galore!
 The best part?
 This is a pay-what-you-feel tour.
 The pressure is off and the culture discovery is ON…

 Why take THIS tour, Why THIS tour with us?
 This is our newest and most perfected tour yet.
 After 8 years of tour creating and 4 years of experiencing Valparaiso and the locals, we are for sure the Johnny Depp of tours (can’t get better than us).
 We are a small tour company, specializing in small personalized tours.
 We have low turnover because our team is a family.
-Our guides are selected on the basis of how much they have for Valparaiso.
+Our guides are selected on the basis of how much they love Valparaiso.
 Once they have convinced us of that, all that’s left is a sense of humor and a love for people… CHECK and CHECK!
 Look at our tripadvisor for our sweet reviews on our other tours.
-Because this tour is new, we don’t have ones for OffBeat yet.
 However to quote Napoleon Dynamite… if you take this tour “all your wildest dreams will come true”.

 Who should NOT take this tour?
 Get tired easily?
 This tour has lots of walking (2 hours, 8km, mostly downhill, which can be hard on knees).
 If this is not for you, check out our highlights walking tour.
 It has about 50% less walking and more public elevator usage.